brandelynnie/OzoneAnalysis-TimeSeries/README.md

-# ozonets
-I created a project on a full analysis of a time series on ozone change over a 18 year period (1955-1972) in downtown Los Angeles.
-This is an important topic to cover, as ozone decrease is not good for human life, since it blocks out harmful UV rays from the sun.
+# Ozone Time Series Analysis
+My project involves conducting a comprehensive analysis of the changes in ozone levels over a period of 18 years (1955-1972) in downtown Los Angeles.
+This is a critical topic to address, as decreasing ozone levels can have adverse effects on human health by allowing harmful UV rays from the sun to penetrate the atmosphere.
+Therefore, it is essential to gain a deeper understanding of the factors that contribute to ozone changes and their potential impact on our environment.